|

 - KASSIDY:

-Variant of unisex Cassidy, meaning
+Variant spelling of English unisex Cassidy, meaning

 "curly(-headed)."

-- KASTOR:
+- KASTOR

-- KATASHI:
+- KATASHI

-Japanese name meaning "firmness."
+(堅): Japanese name meaning "firmness."

 - KATHEL:

-Variant of Irish/Gaelic Cathal,
+Variant spelling of Irish Gaelic Cathal,

 meaning "battle ruler."